xurei/react-jotform-embed/README.md

 # react-jotform-embed

+#### ⚠ This project is no more maintained.
+Check (https://github.com/sbayd/jotform-react) for a more up-to-date alternative. ⚠

 A rewrite for React of the embedded iframe provided by JotForm [https://www.jotform.com/](https://www.jotform.com/)

 This handles the resize mechanism provided by JotForm.